waitinfuture/emapreduce/intl.en-US/Best Practice/Use E-MapReduce to process offline jobs.md

 This process includes two steps:

 1. Store data to OSS.
-2. Read data from OSS and analyzes the data by using E-MapReduce.
+2. Read data from OSS and analyze the data by using E-MapReduce.

 ## Prerequisites {#section_krn_vh1_dfb .section}